mathiastomixd/RaspberryPi5_Active_Colling_Case/README.md

 4. Reboot the Pi and wait until you can log in again: sudo reboot
 <br>

-## Settings - Cura Slicer
+## Settings for Cura Slicer
-You should change your settings to your specific printer and material. <br>
+1. You should change your settings to your specific printer and material, <br>
-In fact there are some settings you need, especially for the supports.
+but in fact there are some settings you need, especially for the supports. <br>
+2. The 3D models are printed with the groove facing to the bottom, <br>
+in general you doesn't need to change the ordination. <br>
 <img src="./Pictures/Cura Side View.png" width="600">

 ### Support